freshev/micropython_ESP32_CAM/ports/esp32/README.md

 $ miniterm.py /dev/ttyUSB0 115200
 ```

-The UART protocol for ESP32-CAM board use disabled RTS and DTR
+The UART protocol for ESP32-CAM board use disabled RTS and DTR.
 So you can not use putty to get REPL prompt.

 For use [Thonny](https://thonny.org/) make changes into Thonny configuration.ini